 Taller options available for most trees.
 Please use the contact us page stating species, height range and postcode for more info.
 If listed as " DELIVERED X MONTH" they might be available by pallet with a £45-£110 surcharge.

 A named variety of magnolia stellata, Royal Star is a strikingly beautiful tree because of its enchanting, delicately fragranted, snow white flowers , which have a slight pink hue and resemble large daisies.
 This particular magnolia is a small tree, with a height of 3m (10ft), so is ideal for planting on the patio in either a large container or planted in a small garden.
 Its leaves are a mid to light green colour and the tree is distinguished by its silky-type buds which once open reveal the flowers.
 In common with some trees, its flowers open prior to leaf opening and remain on the tree for a few weeks.

-Our Magnolia trees are supplied at a height of between 0.80-1.20cm n a 7-15 L container, which means that the tree has a well-established root system and can be planted any time of the year and with better results than either bare-root or rootballed trees.
+Our Magnolia trees are supplied at a height of between 0.60-1.20cm n a 7-15 L container, which means that the tree has a well-established root system and can be planted any time of the year and with better results than bare root.